The Takeaway:

 Serta is another incredibly well-known brand, but the company is best known for its exceptional mattresses.
 Their furniture, however, is every bit as good as their bedding, and in fact, their experience in the bedding market serves them very well and gives them a leg up where the comfort of their office chairs is concerned.

-The Serta Works is an outstanding design and very nearly the equal of our top pick, the La-Z-Boy Bellamy.
+The Serta Works is an outstanding design and very nearly equal to our top pick, the La-Z-Boy Bellamy.
 It’s got a much more conventional appearance than our top pick and tends to blend more easily into whatever home or office décor scheme you might have.
 It also looks comfortable and inviting, and when you sit in it, it will not disappoint!

 Rather than utilizing conventional block foam for padding, Serta takes a page from their bedding playbook, utilizing the same comfort coils they use in mattresses, and the result is a delightful seating experience.
 That, combined with the obvious quality of the materials, right down to the double stitching of the upholstery, means that this chair will last far longer than its modest one-year warranty.